-Envision covers can be used during ultrasound-guided needle interventions, such as CVCs and PICCs, or in FNA biopsies, including of the thyroid or breast.
+Envision covers can be used during ultrasound-guided needle interventions, such as CVCs and PICCs, or in FNA biopsies, including of the thyroid or breast, which can help to reduce the risks of potential harmful contamination posed by ultrasound gel (ultrasound gel consists of a combination of water and propylene glycol, a substance that has documented susceptibility to contamination)11.
 The Envision pad can adhere to the patient or the ultrasound probe to scan non-intact or sensitive areas, including on neonates or post-surgical wound sites.

-Envision viral barriers utilize a silicone adhesive on one side and a hydrophilic coating on the other side to allow for 100% gel-free ultrasound scanning.
+While ultrasound gel is itself made of a combination of water and propylene glycol, Envision viral barriers are designed with an adhesive on one side and a hydrophilic coating on the other, allowing for 100% gel-free ultrasound scanning.

 The hydrophilic coating is activated by a liquid such as sterile saline, and once activated, acts as an acoustic couplant and is sufficiently lubricous to allow for dynamic scanning.
-The silicone adhesive can be safely adhered to the patient or the probe due to its relatively low peel force.
+The silicone adhesive can safely adhere to the patient or the probe due to its relatively low peel force.

-Envision covers are made of our trusted CIV-Flex™ material and are available in a variety of lengths.
+Envision covers are made of our trusted CIV-Flex‚Ñ¢ material and are available in a variety of lengths.